rexthompson/data-512-a2/README.md

 and here:
 https://ores.wikimedia.org

-Documentation for the ORES API can be found here:
+Documentation for the ORES API used in this analysis can be found here:
 https://ores.wikimedia.org/v3/#!/scoring/get_v3_scores_context

 The ORES API takes a handful of arguments, including project, model, and a string of revision IDs, separated by '|'.
-The model returns a JSON file with a rating and other information for each revision ID.
-The rating options, from best to worst, consist of the following:
+The model returns a JSON file with a quality rating and other information for each revision ID.
+The quality rating options, from best to worst, consist of the following:

 * **FA:** Featured article
 * **GA:** Good article